 SSRIs are associated with their own range of potential side effects.

 Common side effects include:

 Some SSRIs – such as citalopram – prolong the QT interval.
-SSRIs lower the seizure threshold.
-SSRIs are also linked to a higher incidence of bone fractures, skin rash and photosensitivity.
+SSRIs also lower the seizure threshold.
+SSRIs are also linked to a higher incidence of bone fractures, skin rash, and photosensitivity.

 If administered alongside anticoagulants and/or NSAIDs, SSRIs increase the risk of gastrointestinal bleeding.

 Serotonin syndrome remains a consistent risk, particularly when SSRIs are administered alongside other serotonergic-elevating drugs:

 Abrupt discontinuation from SSRIs is linked to nausea, headache, gastrointestinal effects, sleep disturbance, dizziness and flu-like symptoms.
 Discontinuation of SSRIs should take place over at least a one-month period.

 When we talk about the clinical angle of SSRIs pharmacology, we need to consider factors such as: